Middle School at Wheeler

 Our Goal

-Success in the twin pursuits of academic and individual growth during the Middle School years (Grades 6-8) comes down to students expressing their curiosity, asking great questions and then figuring out the ways to find the answers.
-These keys to success for adolescents are also the keys to preparation for high school and for lifelong learning, they just may not realize it yet!
+Success in the twin pursuits of academic and individual growth during the Middle School years (Grades 6-8) comes down to students expressing their curiosity, asking great questions, and then figuring out the ways to find the answers.
+These keys to success for adolescents are also the keys to preparation for high school and for lifelong learning; they may not realize it yet!
 Wheeler also recognizes that—in our rapidly changing times—the definition of a “classroom” is evolving.
 Today’s classrooms are now centers of collaboration, design, imagination, and production.

 Our Faculty

-The organization and temperament of our Middle School faculty assure that we get to know our students.
+The organization and temperament of our Middle School faculty ensure that we get to know our students.
 Advisors meet with their student groups daily and often more than once a day.
 Because much of each school day is spent with students in class, advisor periods, field trips, lunch, recess and at times on athletic teams, Wheeler teachers learn much about your student’s individual, social, and academic life.
 Advisors are organized into grade-level faculty teams and meet weekly to discuss, among other things, the academic as well as the social-emotional progress of your child.

 Our Curriculum